 Patent Attorney – technical depth, client focused.

-Having worked for six years as a mechanical engineer for the Lockheed Martin Corporation (LMCO), Kevin brings a strong engineering background to his practice.
-His experience at Lockheed included nuclear reactor thermal hydraulic design, acoustic testing of permanent magnet motors, and ceramics processing development, as well as leadership and project management training as part of the LMCO Engineering Leadership Development Program.
-Kevin’s extensive engineering experience makes him uniquely equipped to understand a client’s product development strategies and technical challenges.
+Kevin also has extensive industry experience from his time as an engineer at Lockheed Martin.
+His experience at Lockheed included nuclear reactor thermal hydraulic design, acoustic design and testing of permanent magnet motors, and ceramics processing development, as well as leadership and project management training as part of Lockheed’s Engineering Leadership Development Program.

 Kevin’s representative matters include working with clients to identify and characterize inventions, drafting and prosecuting patent applications and license agreements, and providing counseling and opinion relating to infringement, freedom to operate, USPTO post-grant trials, and federal court litigation.
 Here are some examples: